Prim1Tive/CTFwriteups/TryHackMe/KOTH/Tyler.md

 ```

 so we got a flag but still we are far off...
-in the alert.txt file we get some code that i think  its a rabit hole..
+in the alert.txt file we get some code that i think  its a rabbit hole..

 ### port 6555